Skip to content

 0x4A554445 ("JUDE" in ASCII)

-Notes: - Only respond BEFORE receiving BRAND command - Prevents re-enumeration of already branded devices - Honors protocol designer Jude St. John
+Notes: - Only respond BEFORE receiving BRAND command - Prevents re-enumeration of already branded devices - Honors protocol designer Jude Katsch

 0x94 - PROBE